fortinet/fortigate-autoscale/azure/README.md

-# Fortigate Autoscale - Azure
+# FortiGate Autoscale - Azure

-This is the Fortigate Autoscale Azure module for Azure Cloud Platform.
+This is the FortiGate Autoscale Azure module for Azure Cloud Platform.

 Please see the Project [README](../README.md) file for more information